 After doing that, click on Update & Security an scroll to Advanced options.
 Within this section, users should see “Give me updates for other Microsoft products when I update Windows.”
 Make sure it’s turn on, then return one step backward and click on the “Check for Updates” button.

-If updates are indeed available, install them, restart the computer and check once more to see if the crashing issue has been solved.
+If updates are available, install them, restart the computer, and check again to see if the crashing issue has been resolved.

 Read: Best Excel Repair Tools & Methods